 - a.
 No person may attempt to coerce, intimidate, or badger any other person into viewing, listening to, or accepting a copy of any communication. - b.
-No person may persist in requesting or demanding the attention of any other person after that other person has attempted to walk away or has clearly refused to attend to the speaker's communication.
+No person may follow another person or persist in requesting or demanding the attention of any other person after that other person has attempted to walk away or has clearly refused to attend to the speaker's communication.